AGC Dallas.com logo

 Providing Information About the AGC in Dallas, Texas, From General Contractor Bob Moore Construction

-Dallas Skyline, built in part by members of Dallas AGCOn October 24, 2008 QUOIN, the North / East Texas Chapter of the AGC, merged with the Associated Builders and Contractors of North Texas (ABC), to form a single organization.
-This organization is currently named ABC / AGC Alliance, although a new name is in the works.
+Dallas Skyline, built in part by members of Dallas AGCOn October 24, 2008 the North / East Texas Chapter of the AGC (Associated General Contractors), merged with Associated Builders and Contractors of North Texas (ABC), to form a single organization.
+The new organization name change was effective January 1, 2009 and is now known as TEXO The Construction Association a Chapter of AGC / ABC.
+TEXO is a Latin term meaning, "to weave or blend," appropriate for the two Contractor organizations who for years have been competing associations.

 The merger is a continuation of the evolution both organizations have experienced over the past several years.
-Originally the AGC served general contractors primarily, while ABC focused on sub- and specialty contractors.
-Since 1995 the memberships of both groups have expanded to include GCs and subs alike, blurring the distinction between the two organizations.
+Originally, AGC served general contractors primarily, while ABC focused on sub-contractors and specialty contractors.
+Since 1995, the memberships of both contractor associations have expanded to include general contractors and sub-contractors alike, blurring the distinction between the two organizations.

-With the merger, the ABC / AGC Alliance will speak as a unified voice for the entire constuction industry in Dallas, and leverage the greater operating efficiencies of a consolidated headquarters staff and location.
+With the merger, the AGC / ABC Chapters speak as a unified voice for the entire construction industry in Dallas.
+The merger will leverage the greater operating efficiencies of a consolidated headquarters staff and location.
+The principal location will be in Dallas with a second location in Fort Worth.

-In support of this effort, AGCDallas.com was created by AGC member Bob Moore Construction to provide some historical perspective on the history of construction advocacy and leadership in Dallas, tracing the story of the AGC and the Dallas chapter of AGC from its origins in 1924 to its 2001 merger with Fort Worth AGC into a single chapter named QUOIN, and to 2008 and the consolidation with ABC.
+In support of this effort, AGCDallas.com was created by AGC member Bob Moore Construction to provide some historical perspective on the history of construction advocacy and leadership in Dallas.
+The history of the AGC and the Dallas Chapter of AGC had its origin in 1924, includes a merger with Fort Worth AGC in 2001 forming a single chapter.
+With its merger with ABC, North Texas Chapter, and subsequent name change to TEXO The Construction Association, this organization is now the second largest AGC / ABC Chapter in the United States, second only to the North and South Carolina Chapter.

 NEXT: History of the Dallas AGC

 The purpose of this website is to provide historical information about the Dallas AGC and to help make the new consolidated organization's information easier for you to find.
-For more information about the ABC / AGC Alliance we encourage to you to visit their website at
+For more information about TEXO The Construction Association Chapters of AGC / ABC, we encourage to you to visit their website at: